CharlesChiuGit/Logseq-Hugo-Template/README.md

 ## Description

-This is [HUGO](https://gohugo.io/) website template for [Logseq](https://logseq.com/#/) users who wants their published posts to look more like a personal website, using [GitHub Pages](https://pages.github.com/) to host the website and [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) to export your Logseq pages.
+This is a [HUGO](https://gohugo.io/) website template for [Logseq](https://logseq.com/#/) users who wants their published posts to look more like a personal website, using [GitHub Pages](https://pages.github.com/) to host the website and [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) to export your Logseq pages.

 ## Credits